redis-developer/redis-developer.github.io/docs/develop/java/getting-started/index.md

 ### Redis Launchpad

 Redis Launchpad is like an “App Store” for Redis sample apps.
 You can easily find apps for your preferred frameworks and languages.
-Below are few of these apps.
-[Click here to access the complete lists of apps](https://launchpad.redis.com)
+Check out a few of these apps below, or [click here to access the complete list](https://launchpad.redis.com).

 <div class="row text--center">